stefanrua/stefanrua.github.io/cv.md

 French (fluent) \
 Swedish (conversant)

-## Acknowledgements
+## Awards

-**TuKoKe science and technology competition** \
+**Tutki-Kokokeile-Kehitä (TuKoKe) science and technology competition** \
 First place \
 2017

-In my entry "Which types of genes are most significantly differentially expressed in lung and lymph node tissue?"
-I analyzed publicly available RNA sequencing data using the Chipster software.
+In my project, "Which types of genes are most significantly differentially expressed in lung and lymph node tissue?", I analyzed publicly available RNA sequencing data using the Chipster software.

 ## Interests